Fontana, Kansas

 Fontana is a city in south central Miami County, Kansas, United States, and is part of the Kansas City metropolitan area.
 As of the 2020 census, the population of the city was 210.
 The name Fontana comes from the French word fontaine, meaning fountain or a spring-like water source.
 It was given to the small city from a spring near the town site.
-Fontana's history as a community dates back to the early 19th century, however incorporation did not occur until 1889.

 History

-Captain David Martin, a veteran of the War of 1812 received a land grant for 160 acre in Lykins County, Kansas (Miami County, Kansas) due to an 1855 congressional act.
+Captain David Martin, a veteran of the War of 1812, received a land grant for 160 acre in Lykins County, Kansas (Miami County, Kansas) due to an 1855 congressional act.
 Part of this property would eventually become the townsite and rural community of Fontana.
 J.B.
 Grinnell purchased 120 acre of the property in 1869, and put Fontana in the center near a railroad right of way.
 The city was incorporated in 1889.